Mound Builders of the USA Archaeology Tour

 Day 1Arrive in New Orleans

 Arrive in New Orleans.
 Take the hotel shuttle to the DoubleTree by Hilton Hotel New Orleans Airport, located near the airport.
-Meet in the lobby at 5:30 pm to transfer to a nearby Cajun seafood restaurant for our festive welcome dinner party.
+Meet in the lobby to go to a nearby Cajun seafood restaurant for our festive welcome dinner party.
 (D)

 Day 2Poverty Point